What Is An Inverter Generator & How Can RVers Use One?

 How Does An Inverter Generator Work?

+An inverter generator converts DC electrical current to AC electrical current using its built-in inverter module.
 This process is known as “inversion” or “inverting” because it changes the direction of the current flow from DC to AC.
+The inverter module also regulates the voltage output to remain consistent regardless of load size or speed changes.

+This helps reduce fluctuations in power output which can damage sensitive electronics like laptops or TVs.
 Additionally, inverters are designed to be much quieter than traditional generators due to their variable speed engines, which automatically adjust their RPMs depending on the load size.

 Close-up view of an inverter generator, showcasing its compact design and user-friendly controls.